Andy Monkhouse: Bristol Rovers

 On 21 July 2014, Monkhouse signed for Bristol Rovers on a one-year deal after being released by Hartlepool United.
-He helped the club earn an instant return to the Football League, being a part of the team that gained promotion by winning the 2015 Conference Premier play-off Final.
+He helped the club earn an instant return to the Football League, being a part of the team that gained promotion by winning the 2015 Conference Premier play-off final.

 Monkhouse left the club on completion of his contract as he sought a club closer to his Leeds home.

 Grimsby Town

 On 24 June 2015, Monkhouse signed for Conference National side Grimsby Town on a one-year deal.

-Monkhouse was a regular player in the squad that eventually gained promotion with Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off Final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
+Monkhouse was a regular player in the squad that eventually gained promotion with Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
 Monkhouse was released when his contract expired at the end of the season.

-Non-League
+Part-time career

 Monkhouse signed for National League North side Alfreton Town upon his release from Grimsby.
 He scored 6 times in 46 appearances as Town narrowly avoided relegation.
 In February 2017, Monkhouse took up the role as Alfreton's player/assistant manager.

 On 7 July 2017, he signed a one-year deal with Northern Premier League side Whitby Town.
 Monkhouse played at centre-half for Whitby and made 52 appearances for the club.
 Monkhouse, however, only played on part-time during his stay at the club, because he also was working at the Leeds City College as a football coach.

 Coaching career

 In November 2018, Monkhouse transferred to Northern Premier League Division One side Ossett United to move closer to his home and focus more on coaching as he moved into a player/coach role.
 Monkhouse already had a UEFA A Licence and was also the U18 head coach of Ossett until May 2020.
 He also worked at the academy of Rotherham United (July 2018 to September 2019).
 When he stepped down from this position, he worked one year in a similar position at Barnsley (September 2019 to May 2020).

 In January 2020, Monkhouse signed a player-deal with Tadcaster Albion.
 On 17 April 2020, Monkhouse was appointed head coach of Pontefract Collieries.
 On 18 January 2021, Monkhouse left Pontefract Collieries by mutual consent.

 In September 2021, Monkhouse was appointed assistant first-team coach of Tadcaster Albion.
+He became first-team manager in December 2022 with the club having failed to win any of their twenty-four matches across the season.
+Although he was able to lead the side to a league victory, relegation was confirmed on 25 March having accumulated just eighteen points from thirty-three matches.